 - The association’s commercial general liability insurance and workers’ compensation insurance policies – neither of which contain exclusions for communicable disease-related claims (as of yet) – should, at a minimum, provide a legal defense for the association should it be sued by an attendee or employee claiming that he/she contracted the novel coronavirus at the event; if possible, also try to get the venue (e.g., hotel) to name the association as an additional insured on its commercial general liability insurance policy.

-- If the association does end up utilizing waivers, consider adding a provision to the form whereby attendees affirmatively agree to engage in certain health-and-safety-beneficial conduct while attending the event (e.g., wearing a mask at all times in public areas, engaging in appropriate social distancing, not attending the event if ill).
+- If the association does end up utilizing waivers, consider adding a provision to the form whereby attendees affirmatively agree to engage in certain health-and-safety-beneficial conduct while attending the event (e.g., wearing a mask at all times in public areas, engaging in appropriate social distancing, not attending the event if the attendee is ill or has had recent exposure to a COVID-19 case).

 For more information, contact the author at jtenenbaum@TenenbaumLegal.com